spacetelescope/jwst/docs/jwst/straylight/reference_files.rst

 Reference Files
 ===============

+:ref:`REGIONS: <regions_reffile>` Stores location of the regions on the detector

-The ``straylight`` step uses the ``REGIONS`` reference file to determine the location of the MRS slices on the detector.
+The ``straylight`` step uses the :ref:`REGIONS <regions_reffile>` reference file to determine the location of the MRS slices on the detector.
 This reference file provides 2-D detector images in which each pixel is set to the number of the corresponding slice (or 0 for inter-slice pixels) at each of 9 different throughput levels ranging from 10% - 90%.
 While ``assign_wcs`` uses a fairly exclusive slice mask (selecting only pixels with high throughput for science analysis), the ``straylight`` step uses a very